 The message “I am coming soon” is the call to keep awake.
 Jesus might have told his disciples, “I will not be back for thousands of years.
 But be vigilant, for you yourselves will live only decades, not knowing the day or the hour when you will die.”
 Would the message have been heard in the same way?
 Probably not, for we are inclined to take the long view.
 We live for our children and grandchildren as well as for ourselves, and get our sense of identity and meaning, partly, from being members of the human race, which we hope will go on forever even though individuals die.
 So no timescale is given, and the message “I am coming soon” is one for all mankind as well as the individual.
 Some may scoff, and reply, “Where is the promise of his coming?
 Man has been on the earth for millions of years, and the earth will continue until the Sun becomes a red giant.”
 The message in that case is, he will come sooner than you think.

 So there is this paradox.
-John is told, “Do not seal up the words of the prophecy of this book,” yet the book does not give up its meaning readily.
+John is told, “Do not seal up the words of the prophecy of this book,” yet the book does not readily give up its meaning.
 That it has been as good as sealed is why interpretations of it abound.
 The implication is that Jesus intended it primarily for believers at the end of the age.
 Only they would need to understand its contents, and these would become easier to understand as the day approached and the events described began to occur.
 Revelation as a whole is not unlike the scroll in chapter 5: ‘no one was found worthy to open the scroll.’
 It remained sealed until near the end.
 Naturally, most scholars who write about it are more positive.
 Contrary to what the book itself says (1:1, 4:1, 22:6), they maintain that it is not primarily about the future, and it has always been intelligible.
 The two beliefs tend to go together: Revelation is ‘not a coded collection of secrets that will finally become intelligible at the end of time’ (Koester 2001).

 - The Book of Daniel contributes extensively to the Book of Revelation.
 It deals with the future of the Jews, from the 6th century BC to ‘the time of the end’.
 The angel who imparted its final vision told Daniel to shut up and seal the book until that time.
 As a result of archaeological discoveries and other scholarly study over the last hundred years, most of it is now well understood.
 It can no longer be regarded as sealed.

-- Towards the end of Jesus’ ministry, his disciples asked, “What will be the sign of your coming and of the close of the age?”
+- Towards the end of Jesus’ ministry, his disciples asked, “What will be the sign of your coming and of the conclusion of the age?”
 Things that must take place first, he said, included the appearance of false Messiahs and the outbreak of various wars.
 Then would come ‘the beginning of the birth pangs’: nation would rise against nation, kingdom against kingdom, and there would be famines, earthquakes, and disease.
-It is not difficult to see the First and Second World Wars, the famines and the pandemic outbreaks of cholera, Spanish flu and AIDS/HIV in the 20th century as fulfilling this prediction, in which case the Horses of the Apocalypse described in Chapter 6 have come and gone.
+It is not difficult to see the First and Second World Wars, the famines and the pandemic outbreaks of cholera, Spanish flu and AIDS/HIV in the 20th century as fulfilling this prediction, in which case the horses of the Apocalypse described in Chapter 6 have come and gone.
 (Records of earthquakes do not go back far enough to quantify.)

 - The Jewish Holocaust, the re-establishment of Judaea as a nation state, the Arab-Israeli wars of 1967 and 1973, and the growing persecution of Christians are all arguably referred to in Revelation chapter 12, in which case we stand at the juncture between chapter 12 and chapter 13.